-A month or so ago, I blogged about making Roast Chicken and homemade Chicken Stock.
+A while back, I blogged about making Roast Chicken and homemade Chicken Stock.
 Today, I give you my personal favorite way to use the leftover chicken and the stock: Mexican Chicken Soup.
 This recipe has evolved over the years.
 Each time I order chicken soup at Mexican restaurants, I come home with another idea of how to improve my own recipe.
 The idea of squeezing a lime over soup really pushed my inherent German buttons.
 Cilantro and Mexican oregano have made a home in my garden, refrigerator and spice cupboard.

 The beauty of a recipe that has evolved is that it is flexible.
 Each time I make it, it turns out a little different:

 - black beans or pinto beans or no beans

 Adapt this soup any way you want.
 Just remember to write down the changes you make along the way.
 You’ll save yourself a lot of frustration when you try to make it “just like you did last time.”
 Speaking from experience here.

 Mexican Oregano: This is different from the oregano typically used for Italian or Mediterranean cooking.
 It is different enough that I would not substitute one for the other.
 If you don’t have access to Mexican oregano, I would omit this ingredient completely.
 It is worth adding to your herb collection.
 If you can’t find it in your grocery stores, you can order it online from stores like Penzeys Spices.